Advanced Combat Rules

 • A taunted character must direct any attack they make during their turn at the enemy that taunted them, as long as it is safe and possible for them to do so.

-• A character using a Sneak Attack or Take Your Time attack against a Vulnerable target can expend the quality to add +1D damage for each stack of Vulnerable on the target, up to +4D of damage.
+• A character using a Sneak Attack or Take Your Time attack not using Template, Burst or Blast against a Vulnerable target can expend the quality to add +1D damage for each stack of Vulnerable on the target, up to +4D of damage.

 Vulnerable expires after 1 minute or when expended.